flownative/flow-psr7bridge/README.md

 # Flownative.Psr7Bridge
-Bridge to convert Flow HTTP Request, Response and Uri objects to PSR-7 instances.
+Bridge to convert Flow HTTP Request, Response and Uri objects to PSR-7 instances and vice versa.